 If your project comes in under budget, unused funds will remain with The EGEF and applied toward future grants.
-All reimbursements must be submitted by December 31, 2020.

 The Grants Committee is comprised of Board Members who are selected annually by the President and approved by the Board of Directors.